mohamednabil00000/emerchantPay/README.md

 ## Seeds
 ```
-Already will run with the docker and the credentials are:
+Already will run within the docker and the credentials are:

 email: admin@gmail.com   password: 12345678   role: admin
 email: merchant@gmail.com   password: 12345678   role: merchant